sarangdev/coryos/README.md

 - Upper level:
 At the top level, we are met by Core, API, coryVM and maitUI.

-  - Core
+  - Core:
 It implements communication with the equipment and connects all the components of the system described earlier.

-  - API
+  - API:
 A magic thing that allows applications to interact with the system, and in principle-to work.

-  - coryVM
+  - coryVM:
-And this is more interesting...
 This is a "software package" that allows you to run applications of familiar platforms (Windows, Linux, Mac) directly in coryos.
 A miracle of technology!

-  - aitUI
+  - maitUI:
 Multifunctional, beautiful, flexible, and most importantly - fast UI for coryOS.